Kikagati Hydroelectric Power Station: Development rights

 Initially, the Chinese company China Shan Sheng, was issued the construction license for the project in 2008.
 At that time, construction costs were estimated at US$25 million.
-The 33kV transmission line that will connect the power from the station to the Uganda national electricity grid has already been constructed.
-Some of the power will be sold to Tanzania, under arrangements made through the East African Community.
+The 33kV transmission line that connects the power from the station to the Uganda national electricity grid was constructed and completed ahead of station commissioning.
+Some of the power is sold to Tanzania, under arrangements made through the East African Community.

 Between 2008 and 2013, the Chinese pulled out of the deal.
 Development rights were taken up by TrønderEnergi, a Norwegian power company, with a Ugandan subsidiary Tronder Energy Limited.
 In July 2013, TronderEnergi advertised for suitable firms to bid on the construction of Kikagati Power Station.
 Bids were also sought on the nearby Nshungyezi Hydropower Station, a proposed 39 MW minihydroplant, approximately 13 km, downstream of Kikagati, on which TronderEnergi has development rights as well.

 Construction timetable

 Kikagati Power Station was awarded a production license by the Electricity Regulatory Authority (ERA), in October 2014.
 SBI International AG was awarded the construction contract.
 The construction cost was reported at US$50 million, in 2018.
 Construction started in February 2018, with commissioning planned for the first half of 2021.
 In March 2019, the project received a total of US$27 million in funding from the Emerging Africa Infrastructure Fund (EAIF) and the Private Infrastructure Development Group (PIDG).
 An equal amount of funding (50 percent) was provided by FMO (Netherlands).
 The project also benefitted from the KfW-funded GET-FiT program.

 In August 2019, Afrik21 reported that the project had reached financial close at that time.

 In January 2022, Voith Hydro completed the installation of three turbines, each rated at 5.19 MW, for total generation capacity of 15.57 MW, to be sold directly to the Uganda Electricity Transmission Company Limited (UETCL), via a 33kV evacuation line.
-UETCL, will in turn, sell half of the power station's energy to Tanzania Electric Supply Company Limited (TANESCO).
+UETCL, in turn, sells half of the power station's energy to Tanzania Electric Supply Company Limited (TANESCO).
 The total construction cost was reported as US$87 million.
 A 33kV medium voltage evacuation line transmits the generated energy to a point where it enters the Ugandan electricity grid.